 When Ayman started getting traction, he was approached by a group to make a video on a specific educational topic.
 Ayman grabbed the opportunity and produced his first educational video- “One Formula to Rule them All”.
 But fate had a different play as the group rejected the video.
 Since then, Ayman created a youtube channel of his own and randomly put out the video from his channel.
 The video went viral overnight, marking the inception of Ayman’s ‘1O Minute School‘, a free online education platform for students who can afford to move to Dhaka for studies economically and geographically.

-Ayman Sadiq self-funded the 10 Minute School for the first few years and later got support from telecom operator Robi Axiata Ltd and the ICT Ministry of Bangladesh.
+Ayman Sadiq self-funded the 10 Minute School for the first few years.
+He later got support from telecom operator Robi Axiata Ltd and the ICT Ministry of Bangladesh.
 In 2017, they collaborated with the Government to make their digital content available to more than 4000 government schools in the country.
 Their video lessons are used by government school teachers as tools for teaching in the classroom.
-They also developed a business to business model where they make dedicated training apps and modules for several corporates, their biggest client being Unilever.
+They also developed a business-to-business model where they make dedicated training apps and modules for several corporates, their biggest client being Unilever.

 You may also like to read: How this girl transformed education in tribal villages of Gujarat via Community participation.